|

 were unable, however, to subdue the fierce tribes in the north.
 To keep these tribes from invading Britannia, Emperor Hadrian had a massive wall built across

 the island from sea to sea.
 The Romans called the land north of the wall Caledonia, and they called the people Picts--from the Latin piclus, meaning "painted"--because they painted their bodies.
+Parts of Hadrian's Wall

+still stand on the Scottish border.
 In the 5th century Celtic immigrants from Ireland, called Scots, settled

 north of the Clyde.
 The Scots were already Christians